SED-ML/KiSAO/README.md

 KiSAO can be browsed through [BioPortal](https://bioportal.bioontology.org/ontologies/KISAO) and [OLS](https://www.ebi.ac.uk/ols/ontologies/kisao).

+## Browsing the substitutability of algorithms catalogued by KiSAO

+A report of the substitutability of algorithms catalogued by KiSAO is available [here](https://github.com/SED-ML/KiSAO/blob/dev/libkisao/python/docs/algorithm-substitutability.csv).

 ## Obtaining KiSAO in other formats

 KiSAO is developed in the OWL format.
 The current release of KiSAO is available in OWL format [here](https://github.com/SED-ML/KiSAO/tree/dev/kisao.owl).
 KiSAO is available in CSV and RDF/XML formats from [BioPortal](https://bioportal.bioontology.org/ontologies/KISAO).